Cycling in Wellington: 19th century: Early days

-By the late 1890s, there were calls for the City Council to provide separate cycle tracks, eight to nine feet wide, along routes such as Clyde Quay, Thorndon Esplanade, Thorndon Quay and a track from Hutt Road to Ngahauranga.
+By the late 1890s, public pressure grew for the City Council to provide separate cycle tracks, eight to nine feet wide, along routes such as Clyde Quay, Thorndon Esplanade, Thorndon Quay and a track from Hutt Road to Ngahauranga.
 In 1899, the City Engineer submitted a proposal to the City Council advocating for the construction of a cycle-track along Kent and Cambridge Terraces.
+During this period, cycling had become firmly woven into city life: Oriental Bay was a favourite route for riders, and in winter the Basin Reserve served as a popular place for beginners to learn to cycle.

+Women cyclists were often hindered by restrictive dresses, though some—controversially—began adopting knickerbockers or bloomers, influenced by the rational dress movement.
+By the 1900s cycling had become a major fad in Wellington, embraced by both men and women.

-In 1901, a proposal was made to establish a legal framework for cyclists to contribute financially to fund a cycle-track connecting Wellington to Lower Hutt.
+In 1901, a proposal was made to establish a legal framework for cyclists to contribute financially to the construction of a cycle-track connecting Wellington to Lower Hutt.
 The proposed annual contribution from each cyclist was five shillings.
 This proposal received unanimous agreement from almost all cyclists in Wellington.
 That same year, the City Council accepted a tender to construct a cycle track on Clyde Quay, with work scheduled to begin in 1903.
 When the track was eventually completed, however, pedestrians would use it, leading to conflicts and accidents between them and cyclists.

 In 1903 the Hutt Road Improvement Act was passed, recommending a 15-foot-wide cycle track along Hutt Road to connect Wellington with the Hutt Valley.
 The Railway Department undertook the construction; however, instead of building a segregated cycle-track, they created a 20-foot-wide shared path for both pedestrians and cyclists.
 Construction commenced in December 1903.

 The bicycle was adopted as a practical means of transport; by 1905 police were using bicycles.
 Tall bicycles were built for use by street lamp lighters.